Nanofus/novel.js/README.md

 ```
 See [Formats for statements and commands](#formats-for-statements-and-commands) for all possible values you can display.

+#### Setting text scrolling speed

+You can override the text's default scrolling speed by using the tag `[speed x]`, where x is the tick interval in milliseconds.
+The default value is defined in [settings](#settings).
+If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.

+#### Playing sounds while text scrolls

+You can play a sound at any point of the text's scrolling with the tag `[sound x]`, where x is the sound's name.
+If the text scrolling is skipped, these are buffered and will be played all at once at the end.

+#### Playing music while text scrolls

+You can start a song at any point of the text's scrolling with the tag `[music x]`, where x is the song's name.
+If the text scrolling is skipped, these are buffered and will be started all at once at the end.

+#### Stopping music while text scrolls

+You can stop a song at any point of the text's scrolling with the tag `[stopMusic x]`, where x is the song's name.
+If the text scrolling is skipped, these are buffered and will be stopped all at once at the end.

 #### Styling shorthands

 - `[s1]` through `[s99]` - Shorthand for adding a `<span class="highlight-X">` tag, where `X` is the number.
 Behaves like a normal `<span>` tag.
 Some of the highlights are predefined in `style.css`, and can be overridden in `skin.css`.
 Can be closed with `[/s]`.